Covid-19 coronavirus: Seven new cases - one in managed isolation

 • 48 per cent (target is 80 per cent) of cases were tested within 48 hours of first symptoms

-• 74 per cent (target is 80 per cent) of positive cases were were returned within 24 hours of testing
+• 74 per cent (target is 80 per cent) of positive cases were returned within 24 hours of testing

 • 98 per cent (target is 80 per cent) of cases were interviewed within 24 hours of test result